 Tomatoes: It is a key ingredient to make Rajma masala.
 Tomatoes should be sour.
 So, use local tomatoes which are usually round in shape.
 So, either grind or grate or use readymade tomato puree.

 Simmer the gravy on low heat: After adding the cooked beans along with water to the masala.
 Cover the pan and simmer on low heat for 15-20 minutes.
-This helps in kidney beans absorbing the flavors and the curry gets a creamy texture.
+This helps kidney beans absorb the flavors and the curry gets a creamy texture.

-Mash rajma: Mash some of the kidney beans with the back of the spoon or can you a potato masher.
+Mash rajma: Mash some of the kidney beans with the back of the spoon or with the help of a potato masher.
 The starch in the rajma helps to thicken the gravy.

 Another way is to blend 2-3tbspn cooked rajma to smooth paste.
 Add it to the gravy before simmering.